 The villages or homesteads in which these stories take place are quite community driven.
 The lack [and intolerance] of diversity, the humble professions, and the continuing of tradition are all quite consistent, as consistent as thievery, crimes, cunning, and wit.
 Therefore, it’s certainly not surprising that the forest is shrouded in mystery, danger, wonder, and almost always magic.
 Being surrounded by trees and the natural world is quite different than being surrounded by people and farm animals; in the case of the fairy tale, it’s so different that it’s otherworldly.
 It presents dangers and confrontations not found in the “civil” world on the edge of the trees.

 For women in fairy tales, the forest is commonly a place of kidnapping, forced marriage, murder, and in The Robber Bridegroom, cannibalism.
 For men, the forest is a playground.
 For villainous men, it’s a place to kidnap, murder, etc. For better men, it’s a triumph to overpower, overcome, or use to their advantage.
-Only nineteen stories into this collection, and yet this pattern has shown itself.
+Only nineteen stories into this collection, and yet this pattern has shown itself again and again.
 I’m interested in reading more about the forest, about its use as a literary device, but my feelings towards the expectant gender roles are far less hopeful.

 - When Climate Change Comes for the Fairy Tale Forest

 - Adaptations include Eudora Welty’s The Robber Bridegroom; Norman Partridge’s “Mr. Fox”‘; Neil Gaiman’s story The White Road which is based on “Mr. Fox”; Margaret Atwood’s The Robber Bride (hey, I have this book!); and Helen Oyeyemi’s character Mr. Fox in her novel Mr. Fox is named after the same character listed here.